aws/amazon-freertos/tests/integration_test/ota_pal/README.md

 The names of the files correspond to the signing algorithm associated with that certificate.

-If your OTA PAL layer port defines "signingcredentialSIGNING_CERTIFICATE_PEM" variable in ota_pal.h, then please copy in the certificate, with the applicable signing algorithm for your device, located under \<root-directory\>/tests/ota_pal/test_files.
+If your OTA PAL layer port defines "signingcredentialSIGNING_CERTIFICATE_PEM" variable in ota_pal.c, then please copy in the certificate, with the applicable signing algorithm for your device, located under \<root-directory\>/tests/ota_pal/test_files.
 Currently the "signingcredentialSIGNING_CERTIFICATE_PEM" variable is set to use the ecdsa-sha256-signer.crt.pem certificate located under \<root-directory\>/tests/ota_pal/test_files by default.